omoemm/parlonsbitcoin/README.md

   - [ ] (optional) add hovering effect when going over a tile in the podcast grid
 - [ ] write content of About
 - [ ] write content of Merci
-- [ ] add a randomized quote generator
 - [ ] offer to choose a category: Bitcoin/Stoicism
 - [ ] add a button to show the notes of the first episode on home page

 ## DONE
 - [x] add route to each individual podcast
 - [x] paint content of each podcast on its page
+- [x] create a grid grouping all podcasts in individual tiles